-A member of the Julio-Claudian dynasty, Gaius was born on the 31st August 12 A.D. in Antium, now in Italy, to Germanicus Caesar and Agrippina (the Elder.)
-Caligula meant Little Boots, this was the name that his father’s soldiers referred to him by when he accompanied Germanicus onto the battlefield as a toddler, in a miniature soldier’s uniform.
-The name remained for posterity although Caligula grew to loathe it.
+A member of the Julio-Claudian dynasty, Gaius was born on August 31st, 12 A.D., in Antium, now in Italy, to Germanicus Caesar and Agrippina (the Elder).
+Caligula meant "little boots"- this was the name that his father’s soldiers referred to him by when he accompanied Germanicus onto the battlefield as a toddler, in a miniature soldier’s uniform.
+The name remained for posterity, although Caligula grew to loathe it.

 Great Uncle Roman Emperor Tiberius